 Huldah’s prophetic message and the public reading of the Law brought a revival.
 King and people promised to follow God with renewed spiritual law.
 Here again, is the public preaching of a woman in the Old Testament, that stirred the heart of the King and also the hearts of the men (and women) of Israel.
 If these things could happen under the Old Covenant of Law, they should happen much more frequently under the New Covenant of Grace.

 WOMEN IN THE NEW TESTAMENT

 The beginning of Matthew records the genealogy of Jesus Christ.
 This includes three Gentile women (from ‘all nations’), in the first chapter, recorded in the genealogy of Jesus.
-They are, Tamar, of heathen background, Rahab, heathen and Ruth, also heathen.
+They are, Tamar, a heathen, Rahab, a heathen and Ruth, a heathen.
 All became believers in the God of Israel.

 Luke mentions Mary Magdalene, Joanna and Susanna, with many others.
 Men of that day held women in low esteem.
 The gospel of Luke emphasises the regard of Jesus for women.
 He had healed these women of evil spirits and sicknesses.